PoCInnovation/Workshops/software/06.Nest/README.md

 npm run start:dev
 ```

-You can now go to <http://localhost:3000> in your browser (or using Postman) to see if it works 🚀

 > As said before, the command `start:dev` makes use of `file watchers`.
 Every time you save a file, Nest will automatically rebuild the server with the updated file(s).
 > This way you won't need to restart it manually after each modification 😉